Iran rejects push to suspend uranium enrichment to reach US deal

 “I think we could have some good news on the Iran front,” he said, adding that an announcement could come “over the next two days.”

+No date has yet been set for the next talks, according to Iran’s foreign ministry.

-The talks came ahead of a June meeting of the UN nuclear watchdog, the Vienna-based International Atomic Energy Agency (IAEA), during which Iran’s nuclear activities will be reviewed.
+The talks came ahead of a June meeting of the UN nuclear watchdog, the Vienna-based International Atomic Energy Agency, during which Iran’s nuclear activities will be reviewed.

 They also come before the October expiry of the 2015 accord, which aimed to allay US and European Union suspicions that Iran was seeking nuclear weapons capability, an ambition that Tehran has consistently denied.